FYI; This isn’t an ad, I haven’t been paid to write this, and the offers I refer to are open to everyone.

 Miller Green is Bristol-based, 100% vegan, and a large proportion of their produce is homegrown.
 Miller Green deliver daily from Tuesday to Saturday and you can order on the day or on subscription.
 We went for the three-day subscription box in regular size (large is also available for a bit more money) which works out at approximately £5 per portion.
 Miller Green have a sliding scale for delivery cost, and we are in the £2.50 bracket.

-The food arrived within our given time slot of 6 – 7pm and arrives ready to go straight in the fridge.
+The food arrived within our given time slot of 6 – 7 pm and arrives ready to go straight in the fridge.
 This means that you need to be around to collect the food – it can’t be left outside if you’re not home.
-The food arrives in cardboard pots with plastic lids or in foil containers with cardboard lids meaning that the packaging is mostly if not entirely recyclable.
+If you know you’re going to be out, you can arrange for it to be left with a neighbour, or if you work within the delivery area, it can be dropped off at work instead.
+The food arrives in cardboard pots with recyclable plastic lids or in foil containers with cardboard lids meaning that the packaging entirely recyclable.

-We didn’t choose our dishes, but as the service is small scale I imagine if there’s something you don’t want to eat, that can be accommodated.
+We didn’t choose our dishes, but if there’s something you don’t want to eat, that can be accommodated.
 The dishes that arrived were massaman curry, Iranian stew, and lasagne.

 We ate the massaman curry straight away and it was wonderful – absolutely packed with flavour.
 I took the Iranian stew to work for my lunch the next day, and while it was pleasant, it didn’t hit the heights of the curry.
 I took the lasagne for my lunch the following day and it was also fantastic, even despite the fact I couldn’t bake it as instructed and had to microwave it instead.
 I would definitely order the curry and the lasagne again but would ask for an alternative to the stew.